MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-developer-notifications.md

 **2. Sample Swift code snippet to parse the incoming rich push notifications in iOS (notification with image):**

-In addition to the didReceive method in AppDelegate we need to add the NotificationExtension to intercept the notification before being displayed, download the image and enrich the notification with the image data.
-[Learn more](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension)
+In addition to the `didReceive` method in `AppDelegate`, we need to add the `NotificationExtension` to intercept the notification before being displayed, download the image, and enrich the notification with the image data.
+Learn more: [UNNotificationServiceExtension](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension)

 ```SWIFT
 class NotificationService: UNNotificationServiceExtension {